nvalline/covidashboard/README.md

 ### Description

-COVIDashboard is an individualized dashboard providing testing and patient data realated to the COVID-19 pandemic.
+COVIDashboard is an individualized dashboard providing testing and patient data related to the COVID-19 pandemic.

 Features include: